ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Welcome to ScotGEM and CONGRATULATIONS!

 As you will have seen on our website, the curriculum is exciting and innovative.
 We are introducing some cutting edge medical education techniques and technologies amidst a dispersed and community facing course.
 Our goal is to work closely with you as a ‘community of learners’, and with your help we will create the best course possible.
+We will all have to be flexible and adapt to the emerging COVID situation as it pans out this year but you can be reassured we will provide the very learning opportunities we can, including clinical ones, and are now well set up to offer online teaching where this is required.

-You have a great opportunity to revisit University life in both St Andrews and Dundee.
+You will have a great opportunity to revisit University life in both St Andrews and Dundee.
 Both are truly special places; St Andrews is one of the oldest universities in the UK.
 It is small enough to be friendly, and large enough to provide the facilities and recreational opportunities of larger institutions.
 Dundee is renowned for offering a superb student experience in a dynamic city currently enjoying a waterfront renaissance.
 Thereafter Scotland becomes your oyster and you will be living and studying in some of the most beautiful areas across the NHS boards.

-I want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland have to offer.
+We want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland have to offer.

 ScotGEM Programme Director